 What Is Elite Kava & Why Is The Australian Government Interested?

-You know we are always talking about the quality of the elite kava in Taki Mai supplements?
+You know how we are always talking about the quality of the elite kava in Fiji Kava supplements?
 Well, this is no empty brag – we can back it up!

 WHAT IS THE PURPOSE OF THE ‘ELITE KAVA’ PROJECT?